-- Drive the PRO-TILL onto level ground.
+- 1. Drive the Pro-Till onto level ground.
 For initial setup, try "12 Spacers" on each cylinder stop. - 2.
 Fully retract the Wheel (#1) and Roller (#2) cylinders to lower rear frame to ground. - Check the penetration depth of the front and rear row of discs.
 Take note of how much you would like to raise or lower both the front and rear disc sections - round to the nearest 1/2". - 4.
 Fully raise the frame back off the ground by extending the Wheel (#1) and Roller (#2) cylinders. - 5.
-Adjust Front Disc height at the two outer wing end wheel cylinder positions.
+Adjust Front Disc height from the two center wheel cylinder positions.